JonKing93/Github-Tutorial-Workshop/workshop/07-merge.md

 # Merge conflicts

 However, sometimes files cannot be merged automatically.
-This occurs when two branches alter the same lines of a file.
-The git tools don't know which version of the line to use and cannot proceed; this situation is known as a **merge conflict**.
+This occurs when two branches alter the same lines of a file in different ways.
+When this happens, git doesn't know which version of the line to use and cannot proceed; this situation is known as a **merge conflict**.
 For example, if the following file is the ingredient list at the branch point:

 ```
 8 Tomatillos, peeled and washed